angelcaamal/angelcaamal/README.md

 **Software Engineer | Cloud Infrastructure & DX Specialist**

-I am part of the **Google Extended Workforce (xWF)** through GlobalLogic, focusing on the **Google Cloud Storage** ecosystem.
-I specialize in bridging the gap between complex backend infrastructure and seamless developer experiences (DX).
+I am part of the **Google Extended Workforce (xWF)** through GlobalLogic, focusing on the **Google Cloud** ecosystem.
+I specialize in bridging the gap between complex backend infrastructure and seamless developer experiences (DX), ensuring that client libraries and code samples are production-ready, robust, and easy to adopt.

 ### 🚀 What I'm working on
+- **GCP Sample Optimization:** Enhancing and modernizing official Google Cloud Platform code samples to ensure seamless integration and a frictionless developer experience for the community.
+- **Monorepo Migrations:** Leading the architectural migration and refactoring of 120+ Spanner code samples into the central `nodejs-docs-samples` repository.
-- **Google Cloud Storage (Node.js SDK):** Maintaining and optimizing official client library samples.
+- **Google Cloud SDKs:** Maintaining and optimizing official Node.js client library samples across Cloud Storage and Healthcare (FHIR) APIs.
-- **Developer Experience (DX):** Identifying and resolving bottlenecks in high-latency operations through Friction Logs.
+- **Developer Experience (DX):** Identifying and resolving bottlenecks in API usage and documentation to streamline the developer journey.
-- **LRO Optimization:** Improving the reliability of Long-Running Operations (LRO) for resources like Anywhere Cache.

 ### 🛠️ Tech Stack
-- **Languages:** Node.js, TypeScript.
+- **Languages:** Node.js, TypeScript, JavaScript.
-- **Cloud:** Google Cloud Platform (GCP), Infrastructure as Code (IaC).
+- **Cloud & DevOps:** Google Cloud Platform (GCP), Infrastructure as Code (IaC), GitHub Actions, CI/CD pipelines.
-- **Core Skills:** API Design, gRPC, Distributed Systems, Asynchronous Programming.
+- **Core Skills:** API Design, gRPC, Distributed Systems, Asynchronous Programming, Test-Driven Development (TDD).

 ### 📈 Recent Impact
-- Resolved critical metadata mismatch issues (`x-goog-request-params`) in the **Anywhere Cache** provisioning flow.
+- Modernized FHIR and Cloud Storage code samples by standardizing error handling and improving documentation, making them more robust and easier for developers to adopt.
+- Refactored legacy code across multiple GCP services to align with modern Node.js practices and Google's strict CI/CD guidelines.
-- Contributed several approved and merged PRs to the [google-cloud-node](https://github.com/googleapis/google-cloud-node) repository.
+- Contributed several approved and merged PRs to the [google-cloud-node](https://github.com/googleapis/google-cloud-node) and related Google Cloud repositories.
-- Optimized documentation and polling logic for high-latency cloud resources.

 ---
 ### 🔗 Connect with me